Jane Griswold Radocchia is an architect.

 Jane studies practical geometry and vernacular architecture.

-Below is her latest blog post,
+Below are some of her latest blog posts,

 others can be found in the Archive